davepinch/pinchy.cc/scratchpad.md

 - A section to answer questions.
 - thousands-of-geniuses-live-and-die-undiscovered - link to people mentioned
 - "Against the assault of laughter nothing can stand." - move to works
-- Washington State Route 542 (en.wikipedia.org) - list cities
+- Washington State Route 542 (Wikipedia) - list cities

 # Who are the most powerful people in the world?